brianmueller/cssi-curriculum/_lessons/python/11-python-string-methods.md

 ```

 # User Input
-In python, if you want to get text from a user, you can use the raw_input() function.
-Let's try it out!
+Remember in Python, if you want to get text from a user, you can use the raw_input() function.

 ```
 >>> name = raw_input('Enter your name: ')